Human Rights Here blog NNHRR Logo Asser Logo

 Norms and regulations on academic integrity and conduct of blog contributors for Human Rights Here

-1. Contributions to Human Rights Here should be the result of original work carried out independently by the author(s) of the contribution.
+1. Contributions to Human Rights Here should be the result of original, unpublished work carried out independently by the author(s) of the contribution.
+Cross-posting or publication on other platforms is permissible only with the permission of the Editors of the blog, and a minimum of 48 hours after the blog has been published on the HRH website.

-2. The contributions should be free of plagiarism.
+2. Submissions should be free of plagiarism.
 Plagiarism as defined in the Netherlands Code of Conduct for Research Integrity means: the use of another person’s ideas, work methods, results or texts without appropriate acknowledgement.

-4. Upon submission of the contribution, the author(s) shall acknowledge that they have read the submission guidelines found in the website of Human Rights Here.
+5. By submitting a contribution, the author(s) acknowledge that they have read the submission guidelines found in the website of Human Rights Here.

 6. In the event that a contribution does not meet the standards of academic integrity set out above and in the Netherlands Code of Conduct for Research Integrity, the contribution will not be published.
 The author(s) of the contribution will be informed of the decision not to publish the blog contribution stating the reasons why.